Saturday is the final day for patrons to secure discount general admission tickets for the Carolina Cup steeplechase races.

-What was a strong spring and summer season for horses who received their starts at Kip Elser's Kirkwood Stables in Camden has opened with a strong beginning to the fall.
+It was a good week for maidens who got their starts at Kip Elser's Kirkwood Stables in Camden.